-Dress Down Day Guidelines

-For non-uniform days, students are to dress neatly, modestly, and appropriately.
+Dress Down "Tag Day" GuidelinesFor non-uniform days, students are to dress neatly, modestly, and appropriately.
 Specific guidelines are issued for these days and include the following:

-- Shorts/skirts should be loose fitting with an attached underlayer (such as a Nike short), and be of approximate fingertip length. - Jeans may be permitted, if not torn or frayed.

-- Any athletic, closed-toe shoes should be worn.
-No sandals, flip-flops, slide shoes, platforms, or heels greater than one inch are permitted. - No shirts with offensive words or pictures or commercial advertising of any kind. - No spaghetti straps or sleeveless shirts permitted. - No leggings or yoga pants are permitted
+- Shorts/skirts should be loose fitting with an attached underlayer (such as a Nike short) and be of approximate fingertip length. - Jeans may be permitted, if not torn or frayed. - Any athletic, closed-toe shoes should be worn.
+No sandals, flip-flops, slide shoes, platforms, or heels greater than one inch are permitted. - No shirts with offensive words or pictures or commercial advertising of any kind. - No spaghetti straps or sleeveless shirts permitted. - No leggings or yoga pants are permitted without an appropriate length top that covers both front and back

 Please ensure that your child is appropriately attired on these days.
 Any student (K-8) deemed to be improperly attired will be asked to call a parent to bring a uniform.
-Middle School students may also be assigned detention.
+Upper School students may also be assigned detention.
 A second violation will result in the loss of these dress privileges in the future.
 Continued violations will result in a conference with the Dean of Student Life.

-School Store:

-Any items purchased through the School Store may be worn with and according to the above stated uniform, if the item has the school crest/emblem.
-For example, any school store sweatshirt with the crest/emblem may be worn as an outer layer over the above mentioned polo, or jumper and blouse, uniform.
-The tie-dye t-shirt can only be worn on tag days as it does not follow the gym uniform guidelines stated above (SJS light gray t-shirt with school emblem and/or navy sweatshirt with school emblem).
+School Store Any items purchased through the School Store may be worn with and according to the stated uniform guidelines, if the item has the school crest/emblem.
+For example, any school store sweatshirt with the crest/emblem may be worn as an outer layer over the above-mentioned polo, or jumper, uniform.
+The tiedye t-shirt can only be worn on tag days as it does not follow the gym uniform guidelines stated above (SJS light gray t-shirt with school emblem and/or navy sweatshirt with school emblem).